 I always stop after crossing the bridge, and then walk back to its center to stand looking down at the slow eddies of the water.
 There is something deeply relaxing, even hypnotic to look down and watch the slow roll of the river as it passes under the bridge and below my feet.

 Here, I like to equally slowly eat my biltong sandwich, and sip the cup of hot sweet coffee from my thermos flask.

 Thirty years.
 That is a long time, and yet it is nothing.
-For thirty yeears her imaginary ghost had walked beside me in so many strange, wonderful and terrible places.
+For thirty years her imaginary ghost had walked beside me in so many strange, wonderful and terrible places.

 It was that long ago that I last saw her.

-In the warm humid coastal evening air of that far away place, it had been for a brief hour that we sat side by side on a bench in the cities botanical garden.
-There, amidst the floral oppulence, unknowingly for the last time, we touched and spoke, we laughed and embraced, and I beheld her magnificence.
+In the warm humid coastal evening air of that far-away place, it had been for a brief hour that we sat side by side on a bench in the cities botanical garden.
+There, amidst the floral opulence, unknowingly for the last time, we touched and spoke, we laughed and embraced, and I beheld her magnificence.

 The reality of her visage has long since faded.
 Even if I possessed the memory to preserve her image, time surely has worked its changes and today I would probably pass her unrecognized in the street.